engineerkong/Learning_Notes/README.md

 **ScholarAI**

 1. Upload to tmpfiles.org.
 2. Say: Analyze the paper, talk about the key points and new technologies of machine learning in this paper.
+Please say with the details from the paper.